bongosway/blog/content/posts/com-google-common-collect-immutablesortedset-toimmutablesortedset.md

  </dependencies>
 ```

-In this guide, you will solve the compilation error when using **AutoService** on a `maven` project to register the right implementation of types in the META-INF/services.
+In this guide, you will solve the compilation error when using **AutoService** on a `maven` project.

 When you're finished, you'll be able to build jar files with the right
 `META-INF/services` information.